Gradient estimators for parameter inference in discrete stochastic kinetic models: Gradient Estimation in Gillespie SSA for Steady-State Observables

-As the stochasticity enters the expression only via a parameter-independent Gumbel noise $g_i$, $\mathcal{G}_{\rm GSST}$ can be evaluated using standard automatic differentiation; this construction is commonly referred to as the reparametrization trick~\citep{rezende2014stochastic,kingma2014autoencoding}.
-The desired gradient is then obtained by averaging $\mathcal{G}_{\rm GSST}$ over independent draws of the Gumbel noise.
-Importantly, the continuous relaxation $X_i^{\rm relaxed}$ is only used for gradient evaluation (backward pass); the simulation output (forward pass) always uses the exact sample $X_i$ to retain an unaltered exact trajectory.
-The use of a continuous relaxation generally introduces a bias in the estimated gradient \cite{jang2017categorical,maddison2017discrete}.
-This bias increases with the temperature $\tau$ while the variance decreases, resulting in a bias-variance trade-off.
+Since the stochasticity enters only via the parameter-independent Gumbel noise $g_i$, $\mathcal{G}_{\rm GSST}$ can be evaluated using standard automatic differentiation.
+This construction is commonly referred to as the reparameterization trick~\citep{rezende2014stochastic,kingma2014autoencoding}.
+The desired gradient ${\rm d} \langle f(I)\rangle / {\rm d} k$ is obtained by averaging $\mathcal{G}_{\rm GSST}$ over independent samples of the Gumbel noise.
+Importantly, the continuous relaxation $X_i^{\rm relaxed}$ is only used for gradient evaluation (backward pass), while the simulation output (forward pass) always uses the exact sample $X_i$ to retain an unaltered exact trajectory.
+The use of a continuous relaxation generally introduces a bias in the estimated gradient.
+Increasing the temperature $\tau$ increases this bias but reduces the variance of the gradient estimate, giving rise to a bias-variance trade-off~\citep{jang2017categorical,maddison2017discrete}.

-In the Gillespie SSA, the time evolution of a chemical reaction network is described as a sequence of simulation steps.
-At each step $s$, two random variables are sampled: (i) the index of the reaction channel, which determines the change in molecule count $\Delta N_s$ (left branch in Fig.~\ref{fig:estimator_illustration}b), and (ii) the waiting time $\Delta t_s$ until the next reaction (right branch in Fig.~\ref{fig:estimator_illustration}b).
-To sample the reaction channel index, we use Eq.~(\ref{eq:gsst__fwd}) with probabilities determined by the reaction propensities, $p(I=i)=a^{(i)}_{s-1}/a_{s-1}^{\rm tot}$.
-This yields the one-hot vector $X_s$ indicating the sampled reaction channel, while the corresponding gradient $\nabla_\theta X_s$ is obtained via Eq.~(\ref{eq:gsst__bwd}).
+In the Gillespie SSA, the time evolution of a chemical reaction network is described as a sequence of chemical reactions.
+For the moment, we restrict attention to gradients of time-independent observables in steady state, for which the stochastic timing of reactions need not be considered (the general case is discussed in the section on time-dependent observables).
+To sample the reaction channel, we use Eq.~(\ref{eq:gsst__fwd}) with probabilities determined by the reaction propensities, $p(I=i)=a^{(i)}_{s-1}/a_{s-1}^{\rm tot}$.
+This yields the vector $X_s$ indicating the sampled reaction channel, while the corresponding gradient $\nabla_\theta X_s$ is obtained via Eq.~(\ref{eq:gsst__bwd}).
 The resulting change in molecule count is then given by $\Delta N_s = \mathcal{S} X_s$, with gradient $\nabla_\theta \Delta N_s = \mathcal{S}\,\nabla_\theta X_s$, where $\mathcal{S}$ denotes the stoichiometric matrix.
-The waiting time is sampled by inverse transform sampling, $\Delta t_s = - \ln u_s / a_s^{\rm tot}$, with $u_s \sim \operatorname{Uniform}(0,1)$.
-Since $u$ is independent of the parameters, $\nabla_\theta \Delta t_s$ can be evaluated by standard automatic differentiation.

-The Gillespie SSA continues iterating these molecule and time updates until the prescribed final time $t_{\rm final}$ is reached.
-The molecule count at time $t_{\rm final}$ can be written as
+The molecule count after $s$ Gillespie steps is given by $N_s = N_0 + \sum_{r \leq s} \Delta N_r$.
+Since the gradients $\nabla_\theta \Delta N_r$ are known for all $r \leq s$ (and $N_0$ is assumed to be parameter-independent), $\nabla_\theta N_s$ can be obtained directly. \\